Good friends are good self-care.

 My standards for healthy friendships have evolved because of the good people I have around me – friends who value personal growth and consciousness, who are able to be vulnerable and open-minded, and who are willing to take responsibility for their own stuff.

-Yes, the sheep in my wild and whacky herd are awesome and I wouldn’t have it any other way.
+Yes, the sheep in my wild and whacky herd (that includes you!) are awesome and I wouldn’t have it any other way.